 When your clothes either don't fit

-when you're clothes start making you feel fat.
+when your clothes start making you feel fat.

 You are not fat, you're pregnant.
 There's nothing like wearing your "fat clothes" or stuffing yourself into clothes that fit your pre-preg bust/hips/waist to make you feel fat.
 So, Just Say No to feeling fat, and Say Yes to getting styles that make you feel good!

 If your clothes stop fitting, or, start making you feel fat -not pregnant, at 9 weeks, then that is the perfect time for you (and maybe not your sister-in-law or neighbor or bff) to invest in some new clothes for all three trimesters, and for what we affectionately refer to as "the trip back down"

 But, will something that I get at 12 weeks still fit at 40 weeks?

 With average weight gain it should.
 It's not that complicated really.
 Will everything fit?
 Maybe not.
 Guessing how that average weight gain will distribute itself is impossible to do, some of us carry straight out front, some pad more in the hips and thighs.
 So, if you get a piece that is not stretchy at 12 weeks there is a chance it won't take you to 40-however!
 If it has nursing access?
 Then yay, you will love it after delivery because it's had a bit of a rest.

 If you only want things which will absolutely get you to the very end of the third trimester just make sure that it's got stretch-and length too.
 A stretchy top might stretch over a third trimester bump, but it's it's too short and hits you mid belly-that is not a good look on anyone but Santa Claus-or even lower than mid belly but still on your belly-still not a flattering or feel good look.
 So, go long.
 If a top hits you about 9-12" below your belly button you're good for the whole pregnancy.
 Does it feel long?
 Just scrunch it up a little.